 How to Identify Overtime Manipulation in Staff

-The most reliable way to detect overtime fraud is to stop relying on a single data source.
+The most reliable way to monitor employee hours and detect overtime fraud is to stop relying on a single data source.
 A timesheet alone tells you what an employee claims.
 It does not tell you what actually happened.

 Manual vs. automated time tracking